openfaas/faas-netes/chart/openfaas/README.md

 ## OpenFaaS Operator / CRD controller

 If you would like to work with CRDs there is an alternative controller to faas-netes named [OpenFaaS Operator](https://github.com/openfaas-incubator/openfaas-operator) which can be swapped in at deployment time.
 The OpenFaaS Operator is suitable for development and testing and may replace the faas-netes controller in the future.
+The Operator is compatible with Kubernetes 1.9 or later.

 To use it, add the flag: `--set operator.create=true` when installing with Helm.